-Whether you are interested in a self-guided exploration of Fort Ticonderoga and it's surrounding landscape or you are looking for a more in-depth experience for your students, Fort Ticonderoga welcomes student groups throughout the 2012-2013 school year.
-Download the School Programs brochure here.
+Whether you are interested in a self-guided exploration of Fort Ticonderoga and it's surrounding landscape or you are looking for a more in-depth experience for your students, Fort Ticonderoga welcomes student groups throughout the 2014-15 school year.

 Don't have time in your schedule for visiting the Museum Store?
 You can pre-order a souvenir package for each of your students.
 A variety of options are available.
 Shop here